heartcode/CanvasLoader/README.markdown

 Heartcode CanvasLoader is a JavaScript UI library, which uses the HTML canvas element to draw and animate circular preloaders.<br/>
 The library is currently in beta, some minor changes and improvements might be done to it in the near future.

-##Tools
-I created a tool that can help with generating and previewing loaders with copy/paste code snippets and instructions: http://heartcode.robertpataki.com/canvasloader

-##Documentation
+## Documentation
-The latest documentation can be found here: http://heartcode.robertpataki.com/canvasloader/docs/CanvasLoader.html
+The latest version of the API documentation can be found in the repository under the `docs` folder.

 ## Contribution
-Please contribute :) I am quite new to JavaScript and I am pretty sure that there are million ways of making the library better, cleaner and smaller.
-Any constructive contribution is welcome and appriciated.
+Contributions are more than welcome.
+Once you made your changes to your fork please make sure you run the build task using Grunt and make a pull request.

 You can also add your website / web app link to the Wiki, so the community can see how others use CanvasLoader.

+### Using Grunt
+I added a few useful Grunt tasks to the project to automate the documentation genetation and the production file compilation.
+To use Grunt you will need to install npm

+and then run ```$ npm install``` in the project root folder to install all dependencies for the project.

+Once done with installing the node modules run ```grunt``` to get your build of the documentation and the canvasloader JavaScript file.

+## CanvasLoader Creator
+I created a tool that can help with generating and previewing loaders with copy/paste code snippets and instructions: http://heartcode.robertpataki.com/canvasloader

 ## License
 **(The MIT License)**